01 of 06

 Make Centers for the Dresden Plate Quilt Blocks

-Use the PDF file linked on page 1 to download a circle to use as a center for the Dresden Plate, or make your own circle using another method.
-The circle finishes at 3" square — the inner line of the template.
+Make a circle that finishes at 3" square — the inner line of the template.
 That line can be used for a couple of easy applique methods.

 Sew and Turn Applique Method